ajyanand/scripts/README.md

 To start WSL after install:

-run wsl in command prompt or powershell
+run wsl in command prompt or powershell (running bash also seems to work)